Looking for some easy to implement tips that will make parenting your ADHD child easier?

 When my son was a toddler, he was very demanding.
 I made the mistake of trying to fill his needs quickly in order to calm his fits.
 It took quite a while before I realized I was actually teaching him to tantrum.
 Now, I make it a point to put him in a position where he has to wait.
 For example, I used to prepare our dinner plates and keep them on the counter until I was ready to sit down.
 Eventually, I learned that putting a plate full of food in front of him and requiring him to wait the 3 minutes until we had all sat down to say grace was actually giving him an opportunity to learn self-control.
 Don’t get me wrong.
 It’s not always easy at first, but start small and then as he/she learns, add more opportunity and longer waits.
 For your child, waiting is not natural, it is a learned skill and you ARE doing him/her a favor by offering this training.

-ADHD TIP #9-Put Epsom Salt in his nighttime bath.
+Calm your ADHD Child before bed by Putting Epsom Salt in his nighttime bath.

-In additional to the magnesium supplements above, adding Epsom salt will allow your child to take in magesium more naturally.
+In addition to the magnesium supplements above, adding Epsom salt will allow your child to take in magnesium more naturally.
 And adding Epsom salt to your nighttime bath routine can make a huge difference!
 Most experts in the field agree that supplementing magnesium for six months will result in a significant decrease in hyperactivity!

 “ADHD Lullaby™ uses a patent pending method of recording music based upon principles from Neuroscience to specifically help children with ADHD fall asleep easier and stay asleep through the night.”